 Pet Insurance Explained: How It Works & Do You Need It?

 Pet insurance is the only way to protect yourself from unexpected costs related to your furry companion.
-But despite the fact that more than 60% of American households have at least one pet, only 2.1% of all pets in the US are insured.
-Is this because pet insurance is too costly, and how does pet insurance work exactly?
+But despite the fact that more than 60% of American households have at least one pet, only 2.48% of all pets in the US are insured.
+Is this because pet insurance is too costly, or do people find it to be not that important?
 Keep reading to find out everything you need to know to provide your pet with a better quality of life.

 What Is Pet Insurance?